aj6404/cms-architecture/docs/adr/002-record-architecture-decisions.md

 ## Decision Drivers

 ### What Needs to Happen (Functional Requirements)

 - Users need to be notified when complaint status changes (R001, R005)
 - Need to support both email and SMS
 - Notifications must be reliable - can't just lose them if something goes wrong
 - Creating/updating complaints can't be slowed down by notification sending

 ### Performance & Quality Requirements

-- **NFR2 (Performance):** Need < 2s response time - if I'm calling SendGrid synchronously, that's adding 500ms-2s of latency every time
+- **NFR2 (Performance):** Need less than 2s response time - if I'm calling SendGrid synchronously, that's adding 500ms-2s of latency every time
 - **NFR3 (Reliability):** 99.5% uptime - if SendGrid is down, I can't let that crash my complaint service
 - **NFR6 (Maintainability):** Adding new notification channels (like WhatsApp later) should be straightforward

 ### Technical Challenges

 - External services (SendGrid for email, Twilio for SMS) can be slow or fail
 - Network issues to external APIs need to be handled gracefully
-- Multiple parts of my system need to know about the same events (Notification Service obviously, but also Reporting Service for analytics)
+- Multiple parts of my system need to know about the same events (Notification Service obviously, but also potentially Reporting Service for analytics)

 ---